List of Intercity-Express lines in Germany: 82–84

-Lines 82 to 84 are international lines operated with the TGV from SNCF connecting western and southern Germany with France:
+Lines 82 to 84 are international lines operated with the TGV from SNCF Voyageurs connecting western and southern Germany with France:

 82

-The line 82 begins at Frankfurt Hauptbahnhof and ends at Paris Gare de l'Est. It operates over the LGV Est, a French high-speed line.
-Trains run every four hours on the route via Saarbrücken.
-It stops in Forbach only once a day.
+The line 82 begins at Frankfurt Hauptbahnhof and ends at Paris Gare de l'Est, a daily train pair also runs between Berlin and Frankfurt via Erfurt.
+It operates over the LGV Est, a French high-speed line.
+Trains run every four hours on the route via Saarbrücken, stopping in Forbach only once a day.
 Since the commissioning of a new section of the LGV Est in 2016, two train pairs are also routed via Strasbourg, creating an approximate two-hour cycle between Frankfurt, Mannheim and Paris.
 Both TGVs and ICEs run on the line.